demirhandemir1/V-cut-Kitle-Endeksi-Hesaplama/README.md

 https://patika-bmi-calculator.netlify.app/

-# Vucut Kitle Indeksi Hesaplama Araci
+# Body Mass Index Calculator

-Vücut kitle indeksi (VKİ), vücut kütlesinin (kg), uzunluğunun metre cinsinden karesine bölünmesiyle hesaplanır. İdeal ağırlık ise ulaşılmak istenen VKİ'nin, boy uzunluğunun karesi ile çarpılmasıyla elde edilir.
+Body mass index (BMI) is calculated by dividing body mass (kg) by the square of the height in meters.
+Ideal weight is obtained by multiplying the desired BMI by the square of the height.

-Vücut Kitle İndeksi (VKİ) = Vücut Ağırlığı (kg.) / Boy uzunluğunun karesi (cm.)
+Body Mass Index (BMI) = Body Weight (kg.) / Height squared (cm.)

-İdeal Kilo = Ulaşılmak istenen VKİ değeri * Boy uzunluğunun karesi
+Ideal Weight = BMI value to be achieved * Square of height

-Örnek İdeal Kilo = 24 * (1,60 * 1,60)= 61,4 kg
+Example Ideal Weight = 24 * (1.60 * 1.60) = 61.4 kg

-Ben vücut yüzey alanını bu formülle hesaplıyorum: BSA = (ağırlığın0.425 x boy0.725) x 0.007184
+I calculate body surface area with this formula: BSA = (weight 0.425 x height 0.725) x 0.007184